Chunk overview and setup Beta

 I cannot see the Chunk option in the sidebar

 If you do not see Chunk in the sidebar, you may not have the Allow Chunk tasks option enabled.
-Navigate to and select to toggle on the Allow Chunk tasks option.
+Navigate to and toggle on Allow Chunk tasks.

 I cannot get my OpenAI organization verified